 The Scottish Parliament passed both primary and secondary legislation.
 These begin in 1999; IALS copies of the individually published acts are shelved at FOL GA4.E.2, and Scottish SIs at FOL GA4.E.4.
 Each act is designated an ASP number (Act of the Scottish Parliament) which is analogous to chapter numbers in Westminster statutes.
 Most (but not all) Scottish legislation will include in the title either the word ‘Scottish’ (e.g. Scottish register of Tartans Act 2008), or a Scottish place name (e.g. Glasgow Airport Rail Link Act 2007), or have the word Scotland in brackets at the end of the title (e.g. Arbitration (Scotland) Act 2010).
 However, be aware that Westminster legislation pertaining wholly to Scotland is also likely to have (Scotland) in the title, although in practice this is likely to predate the Scottish Parliament.
 Full access to ASPs is available through legislation.gov.uk, and Scottish bills can be found on the website of the Scottish Parliament.
-All primary and secondary legislation, as amended, and also all Westminster acts relating solely to Scotland, are available through the Westlaw database, accessible via the electronic law library.
+All primary and secondary legislation, as amended, and also all Westminster acts relating solely to Scotland, are available through the Westlaw database, accessible via the A-Z List of Databases.

 Post devolution in 1999, the Welsh Assembly began producing Statutory Instruments only.
 IALS has them on subscription at FOL GA3.E.4.
 Following the Government of Wales Act 2006, the Assembly was granted the power to make primary legislation on devolved matters, which were known as Measures until 2011, and as Acts of the Welsh Assembly from 2012 onwards (see introduction).
 A complete run of all Welsh legislation is available on legislation.gov.uk, and all primary Welsh legislation is available, as amended, on both the Lexis®Library and the Westlaw databases.